SuperKulPerson/TMFDisplay/README.md

 ## Future
 The next big version (3.0) will most likely be a rewrite.
 The current script is an unplanned mess, which makes it difficult to add new features.
 I will still do bugfixes and add some additions if there is any demand.

-MAY FAIL TO WORK WITH TMLOADER.
-WILL FIX!!